livechat/agent-app-sdk/README.md

 #### `message`

 Emitted on every chat message (both outgoing and incoming).
-You have to enable the event using the `watchMessages` method first in order to use it.
+To use this event, first, you have to enable it with the `watchMessages` method.
 The handler gets the message object:

 ```ts
 interface IMessage {